Nyrii/ToDoList/README.md

 # ToDoList : Android application
-A task manager based on a To Do list.
+This is my first android application : I decided to develop a task manager based on a To Do list.

+minSdkVersion : 19
+compileSdkVersion : 24